JonKing93/DASH/docs/Tutorials/PSM/estimate.md

 ### Estimate proxy uncertainty (R)

-Some PSMs can estimate the proxy measurement uncertainty for a site.
-(In the [Kalman Filter tutorial](..\kalmanFilter\welcome), we refer to this as R).
+Some PSMs can estimate the proxy measurement uncertainty / error-variance for a site.
+(We refer to this value as R in data assimilation tutorials).
 Use the second output to obtain any estimated R values:
 ```matlab
 [Ye, R] = PSM.estimate(X, psmObjects);
 ```